 - A New Reality: The First Doctor Strange TV Spot Arrives To Bring A Touch Of Magic To The MCU

 Doctor Strange Release Date

-The Doctor Strange release date is set for November 4, 2016 in the USA.
+The Doctor Strange release date was November 4, 2016 in the USA.
 As for the rest of the world it's pot luck, with the movie landing anywhere between October 26, and January 2017!
 Check out some of the other major release dates below.